inkVerb/VIP/501-shell/Lesson-08.md

   - *An edited piece will have the `?p=ID` GET argument in the URL*
   - *A new piece will have no GET argument in the URL*

+1. Delete the entire Slug field
-1. Make a few slight changes
+2. Make a few other changes, including the Title
-2. Click "Save"
+3. Click "Save"
-3. Note the various and sundry save messages
+4. Note the various and sundry save messages
-4. Note the changes in the database...
+5. Note the changes in the database...

 | **B-8** :// `localhost/web/edit.php` (Save)